 Help the new kid

-Customer service scripts are basically pre-written conversations that personnel follow when interacting with potential customers.
+Customer service scripts are basically pre-written conversations that personnel follow when interacting with potential customers on the phone or even through customer service emails.
 These prepared conversations help to keep employees focused on engaging customers and also to reduce the potential for communication errors.
 Scripts are especially helpful for new employees who are struggling to retain an expansive amount of information.
 A script will help the employee provide only the most up to date and correct information to customers.
 It also ensures that the staff will ask key questions.

 Grease the door hinges